HL7/cql-ig/input/pages/patterns.md

 This results in `2017-12-31T23:00:00`.

 Note carefully that when implicitly converting FHIR `Duration` values to CQL, a UCUM `annum` is converted to a calendar year, and a UCUM `mo` is converted to a calendar month.
-This is because when years and months appear in FHIR durations, it almost universally the intent that they represent calendar durations, rather than definite-time durations:
+This is because when years and months appear in FHIR durations, it is almost universally the intent that they represent calendar durations, rather than definite-time durations:

 ```cql
 Patient.birthDate + (Condition.onset as Age)